oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 This option can however be quite problematic, as it would limit the allowed implementations of how an external network is provided by an external party.
 Modifications of networks set up by the external provider could also lead to unexpected problems.

-### VM NIC provisioning
+### VM NIC lifecycle

-The most important function of this feature is to enable the provisioning of a VM NIC connected to a network defined outside of oVirt.
+The most important function of this feature is to handle the lifecycle of VM NICs connected to a network defined outside of oVirt.

-This will be done in the following steps:
+#### VM NIC provisioning

+When a new nic is added to a VM the following actions are being executed:

+Port allocation:

+* the engine checks if the port for the VM NIC exists (GET ports)
+* if no port exists, the engine will create a new port (POST ports)
+* if the port already exists, the engine will update it with information about new allocation (POST ports)
-* the user will import the external network into oVirt
+* in both cases the new/updated port is identified by a <PORT ID> returned by the external network provider

-* the user will add a NIC to a VM

-* the engine will issue a REST request to the external network provider, requesting to create a new NIC.
-The external network provider will create the NIC (port in Openstack Neutron nomenclature) and return its <PORT ID> to the engine.
-Note that the detail of how the external provider implements this are the resposibility of the party implementing it.

-* the engine will send a request to VDSM to create a NIC, passing the <PORT ID> as one of the parameters.
+* the engine will send a nic plug request to VDSM, passing the <PORT ID> as one of the parameters.

-* on VDSM, the VIF Driver, invoked using VDSM hooks, will connect the VM NIC to the network provided by the external provider
+* on VDSM, the VIF Driver, invoked using the VDSM before_nic_hotplug hook, will connect the VM NIC to the network provided by the external provider

 ![](external_network_provider_schema1.jpg "fig:external_network_provider_schema1.jpg")

+#### VM NIC unplug

+When the nic is unplugged from the VM, the following actions are being executed:

+* on VDSM, the VIF Driver, invoked using the VDSM before_nic_hotunplug hook, will unplug the VM NIC from the network provided by the external provider.
+The nic is identified by the same <PORT ID> a during nic plug

+#### VM NIC delete

+When a nic is already unplugged, it can be deleted from a VM.
+This will trigger the following actions:

+* the engine will try to locate the port on the external provider (GET ports)
+* the engine will delete the port from the external provider (DELTE ports)

+#### Migrate a VM to another host

+When a VM is migrated to another host the following actions are executed:

+* the VIF driver, invoked by the VDSM before_migration_source disconnects the NIC from the external network on the source VDSM
+* the VIF driver, invoked by the VDSM before_migration_destination connects the NIC ti\o the external network on the destination VDSM

 ## External networks REST API